matheus-bona/currency-viewer/readme.md

 # Currency Viewer

-This application graphs a series of exchange rate of the BRL, EUR and JPY currencies based on dollar and stores it in a database for future requests.
+This application graphs a series of exchange rate of the BRL, EUR and JPY currencies based on dollar and stores them in a database for future requests.

 Everything is developed on Django and it uses a highcharts graph to visualize the rates.